 - Clothing: Mosquitoes fly toward brightly colored clothing in search of food or moisture.
 The quality of clothing doesn’t particularly matter, and even dark colors are attractive to these pests.

 - Nectar, Cologne, and Sugar: While mosquitoes primarily drink blood, they also will consume nectar and are drawn toward sugary sources.

 - Standing Water: Mosquitoes breed in standing water, and they’re certainly attracted to any opportunity around your home to make more of themselves, just for you.

 Some of these factors are unpreventable (sweat is natural!), but you can prevent the likes of standing water around your home so you don’t invite a bigger mosquito problem for yourself and your family.
 This, along with other remedies for preventing and eliminating mosquitos, will go a long way to improving your ability to enjoy your home bite-free.

-Controlling Mosquitoes at Home
+How to Control Mosquitoes at Home